yoren/gravityflow/readme.txt

 = 1.3.3-dev =

 - Added support for merge tag replacement in HTML fields for the User Input and Approval Steps.
-- Added support for configuring a step to process feeds for the Gravity Forms Breeze Add-On.
+- Added support for configuring a step to process feeds for the Gravity Forms Breeze and Dropbox add-ons.
 - Added support for configuring a step to process feeds for the following third-party add-ons:
     Drip Email Campaigns + Gravity Forms, Gravity Forms ConvertKit Add-On, Gravity Forms Signature Add-on by ApproveMe (WP E-Signature), HubSpot for Gravity Forms, Sliced Invoices & Gravity Forms